Why your fintech app needs a great loyalty system (and how to make one!)

 An in-game currency that incentivizes green transportation

 Using building blocks allows HumanForest to introduce elements one by one, and the in-game currency was one of the first that HumanForest decided to integrate.
-HumanForest’s TreeCoins are completely unique in that they represent how many trees worth of CO2 you have saved by riding an e-bike!
+HumanForest’s TreeCoins are unique in that they represent how many trees worth of CO2 you have saved by riding an e-bike!
 This visualization makes the currency feel much more tangible – and in turn a more valuable achievement.

 Leaderboards that rank how many trees users have saved